The Beginner’s Guide to Backpacking: Buying Backpacking Gear & Supplies

 Backpacking Supplies List – the Essentials

 - Sleeping Bag: A necessity, even if you think it might not be in the climates you plan on hiking in.
 It can get unexpectedly cold at night, and when you’re out on the trail in the dark, miles from anywhere, your life may depend on keeping warm.
-Mummy bags trail rated for 0 degrees F are recommended.
-I have a bag similar to this Coleman mummy bag.
+Mummy bags trail rated for 0 degrees F are recommended for nights that get down to freezing, while a quilt or 40 degree F bag are fine for most warm environments.
+I prefer down to synthetic bags because they are much easier to pack and much lighter.
+They are not cheap.

-- Boots: Shoes may suffice on short flat trips, but when you’re carrying 30 lbs. and over, trekking over rocky terrain, or encountering wet/muddy conditions, you’ll probably want a good pair of waterproof boots.
-I love my Merrell boots.
+- Boots: Shoes may suffice on short flat trips, but when you’re carrying 30 lbs. and over (not recommended, I maintain a base weight of about 10 lbs.), trekking over rocky terrain, or encountering wet/muddy conditions, you’ll probably want a good pair of waterproof boots.

 - First Aid Kit: Essentials for backpacking include band aids, antiseptic, pain reliever, rubber bands, sewing kit, blister pads, and a snakebite kit.